gavryushkin/microinteractions/README.md

 Please check out first [this notebook](https://github.com/gavruskin/microinteractions/blob/master/taylor_lin_fit.ipynb).
 The results of the analysis are summarized there, so may be you don't need to run your own analysis.
-If you do, please follow the following steps.
+If you do, please follow the steps below.

 ## Pipeline